Cardiology Billing Services in New Jersey

 Every NJ payer has specific rules for cardiology claims.
 Here's how we navigate them.

-Horizon Blue Cross Blue Shield Cardiology Claims
+Horizon Blue Cross Blue Shield of New Jersey Cardiology Claims

-Horizon Blue Cross Blue Shield processes the largest share of New Jersey commercial cardiology claims.
+Horizon Blue Cross Blue Shield of New Jersey processes the largest share of New Jersey commercial cardiology claims.
 We know their NJ specific fee schedules, prior authorization requirements for cardiology procedures, and their appeal timelines when claims are denied.
 Cardiac cath, intervention, and imaging codes have extensive CCI bundling edits that cause denials if not managed.

 NJ FamilyCare Cardiology Billing

-Medicare (Novitas Solutions) Cardiology Coverage
+Medicare (Novitas Solutions (Jurisdiction L)) Cardiology Coverage

 Denial Prevention for New Jersey Cardiology